5 min read

 - Most healthcare companies are racing to the front lines testing options for a novel Coronavirus vaccine, virtual screening, and expanded testing options.

-- Multiple pharma companies have pledged to not use the pandemic as pricing leverage even where API and raw material shortages may exist
+- Multiple pharma companies have pledged not to use the pandemic as pricing leverage even where API and raw material shortages may exist.

 - Companies across the healthcare sector are retracting previous guidance and providing updated guidance throughout April.

 Here are the highlights.
 [Note: We update this post and our compilation post daily to reflect the most recent commentary.
 Last updated 4/5]

 The company expects a revenue impact from COVID-19 in the TAS segment of approximately $20 million to $30 million in the first quarter compared with the company’s expectations on February 12, 2020.
 During the quarter, technology deployments continued, and demand for analytics and technology remained strong.
 However, business development activity began to slow at the end of the quarter due to COVID-19 meeting postponements and delayed decision-making related to specific projects.

 Activity within the Contract Sales and Medical Solutions (CSMS) business has become more challenging due to declining sales rep visits and physician attention diverted to the COVID-19 crisis.
 However, for the first quarter of 2020, IQVIA expects the CSMS business to perform in line with the company’s original expectations.

 Across the business, the company expects continued recovery in Asia.
 Still, it expects difficult conditions in Europe and North America to persist through the end of the second quarter.
 As a result, the monthly revenue impact of COVID-19 is expected to be more significant in the second quarter.
 Still, due to cost containment measures, the proportional Adjusted EBITDA drop-through impact is expected to lessen during the second quarter.

 Becton Dickinson & Co (4/2 – 8K)